 Telehealth benefit provides access to board-certified doctors through the Plan's contracted vendor, Amwell.
 Amwell provides in-network benefits for covered services, and their providers are available 24 hours a day using your phone, tablet, or computer.
-On or after March 1, 2020, telehealth benefits are also available through any PPO provider (as long as the PPO provider is appropriately licensed and has the appropriate technology to provide and bill for the covered service).
-A telehealth visit is a substitute for an in-person office visit with a provider using electronic information and telecommunications technologies such as videoconferencing, internet, streaming media, and terrestrial and wireless communications.
+Telehealth benefits are also available through any PPO provider, and, in the case of mental health services only, out-of-network providers (as long as the PPO provider, or, in the case of mental health services only, out-of-network provider, is appropriately licensed and has the appropriate technology to provide and bill for the covered service).
+A telehealth visit is a substitute for an inperson office visit with a provider using electronic information and telecommunications technologies such as videoconferencing, internet, streaming media, and terrestrial and wireless communications.
 Telephone consultations and routine phone calls with your provider (for example, follow-up calls with your doctor to go over lab test results or to request prescription drug refills) are not telehealth visits and are not a covered service of the Plan.
 For more information, go to ascendtowholeness.org.